 Volunteers, many without specific scientific training, can perform research-related tasks that allow scientists to accomplish research goals that would otherwise be impossible.
 Many volunteers of all skill levels participate in these different projects for their own enjoyment, for conservation, and to provide scientists with valuable information.

 Contact our Education and Outreach Director at (408) 252-3740 or by email if you need help finding a program that suits you.

 Christmas Bird Count (CBC)

 The annual Christmas Bird Count, sponsored by the National Audubon Society, is the oldest and largest wildlife survey in the world.
 Birders of all levels join together to count bird species in a predefined circle.
 SCVAS coordinates an impressive four counts in December and January.
-Find out how to participate.
+See how to participate and results.

 Summer Bird Count (SBC)

 SCVAS also coordinates a summer bird count near the beginning of June to count birds and record breeding activity.
-Find out how to participate.
+See how to participate and results.

 Cavity Nesters Recovery Program (CNRP)

 SCVAS's CNRP involves many volunteers in Santa Clara County who establish nest box trails.
 During the breeding season, these boxes are checked weekly for parasitism, predation, number of eggs, nestlings, and number of young fledged.
 At the end of the nesting season, results are submitted and compiled, then made available to scientists.
-Find out how to participate.
+See how to participate and results.

 Great Backyard Bird Count

 A joint project of National Audubon Society and the Cornell Laboratory of Ornithology, the Great Backyard Bird Count takes place each February.
 Participants spend at least 15 minutes counting and recording birds that they see in their backyards, a local park, or other natural area, and submit the results online.
 Results help ornithologists determine how bird populations are coping with winter weather, where certain species are spending the winter, and whether species of concern are increasing or decreasing in numbers.
-Find out how to participate.
+See how to participate and results.

 Project Feeder Watch